Byoona Amagara Island Retreat is a world unto itself off the shores of Southwestern Uganda’s incredible Lake Bunyonyi.

 It’s impossible to find some vantage point around the island that doesn’t offer stunning views.

-During our meander, we came across a couple of the island’s residents, John, a young man who mostly fishes and traps crayfish, and another who does a little bit of everything, it seems.
+During our meander, we came across a couple of the island’s residents, John, a young fisherman and crayfish trapper, and another gentleman who does a little bit of everything.

 Large portions of the island are devoted to the production of sorghum.
 Sorghum is one of Uganda’s most important cash crops used to make flour, porridge, couscous, and even beer!